Agreed-Earth-LTD/challenge/README.md

 ![image](https://user-images.githubusercontent.com/13650586/178600845-d610a539-f5d2-408c-88bc-36cc096a62a9.png)

-compare with the field truth in outwoods.shp file what can you see? save the plot as .png python code as task2.py and your comments in task2.md
+Compare with the field truth in outwoods.shp file what can you see?
+Save the plot as .png python code as task2.py and your comments in task2.md

 ## Task 3